 Climate Change Day

-Stay tuned to know more about our speakers.
-Our focus will be on Education, Innovation, Diversity and Wellbeing
+Stay tuned to receive more information about our ground-breaking TEDx event.
+Our focus will be on Education, Innovation, Diversity and Wellbeing.

 From the Staff and Students

 Continuing with our teachers and their stories about learning in the classroom this period.
-This week we have Ms. Belén Arellano from Secondary and Ms. Anna Vasilokonstantaki and Ms. Antonella Coronel from Primary.
+This week we have Mr. Kevin Dobson from Secondary and Ms. Antonella Coronel from Primary.

 Dates for your Diary